opencog/atomspace-storage/opencog/persist/json/README.md

 ```
     AtomSpace.someCommand(args)
 ```
-The JSON-style interface has the form:
+The JSON-style (MCP-style) interface has the form:
 ```
     { "tool": "someCommand", "params": { args }}
 ```